trulshj/INFT2002/README.md

 You need to create two configuration files that will contain the database connection details:

-1. Copy the file `server/src/config.js.example` to `server/src/config.js` and set `process.env.MYSQL_PASSWORD` to the correct password.
+1. Copy the file `server/src/config.js.example` to `server/src/config.js` and set
+   `process.env.MYSQL_PASSWORD` to the correct password.
 2. Do the same for `server/test/config.js.example`.

 The config files that you make should not be included in the git repository as they contain secrets, they should be in your .gitignore file.

+npm install react-rating-stars-component --save

 ## Start server